 The "Seed Catchers" stand in a way as to bring about a dialogue on environmental issues: the weakening of ecosystems, loss of plants with their unique, therapeutic and medicinal properties, the disappearance of varieties of plants that are indispensable, in symbiosis or closely associated to other life forms.

-The catchers are created mostly with reclaimed materials.
+The catchers are created with reclaimed materials.
 My hope is to plant a seed in the minds of people, a seed that will lead to question oneself on the future of plant life.

 INSPIRATION: My love for seeds started at a very young age.
 I vividly remember the day my mother put a dried flower in the palm of my hand.
 As I cracked the desiccated shell, minuscule pearls of life escaped from the quasi mummified flower head.
 I was amazed!
 After that, I observed with great curiosity my mother, aunts and grandmother sharing seeds.
-They each had their own method to transport them, sometimes they would use cotton handkerchiefs, at other times paper envelopes or small bottles in their purses; and sometimes, they even deposited the entire dried flower heads in the pockets of their sweaters.
+They each had their own method of transport and exchange.
+Sometimes they would give or trade; they would use cotton handkerchiefs, paper envelopes or small bottles that miraculously sprouted from their purses.
+They even deposited entire dried flower heads in the pockets of their sweaters.

 Seeds are deeply sown in my heart and in my everyday life.
-To this day, I tend to a wide variety of flowers and herbs, fruit trees and grow a big vegetable garden that has many heirloom plants.
-I support local seed enthusiasts, also gather and share seeds and my passion for plants whenever I can.
+To this day, I tend to a wide variety of flowers and herbs, fruit trees and grow a big vegetable garden with many heirloom plants.
+I support local seed enthusiasts, also gather and give seeds whenever possible.
+I also share my knowledge and passion for plants whenever I can.